SaraVieira/build-dumb-sht/src/slides.md

 ---

-# i have learned so much by making dumb things
+# I have learned so much by making dumb things

 ---